sathreyashankar/Py-Projects/README.md

 # Python Projects

-This repository contains some of the projects built using python using various libraries
+This repository contains some of the projects built in python using various libraries

+### Projects include :

+* Display-Image